potocpav/python-concur/concur/introduction.md

 UI components ("widgets") in Concur are Python generators.
 Internally, widgets do three things:

-1. Call ImGui commands to draw stuff to screen
+1. They call ImGui commands to draw stuff to screen
 2. When the drawing is done, they `yield` and pass control flow upstream.
 3. On user interaction, they `return result`, where result is a value representing user action and/or new widget state.